GfSE/SAF-Specification/README.md

 ![SAF Grid](diagrams/vp-examples/Grid-Definition-Viewpoint-primary-example.svg)

-The subsequent sections give an overview about the SAF viewpoints, grouped by [Domains](domains.md).
+The subsequent sections give an overview about the SAF viewpoint specifications, grouped by [Domains](domains.md).
 The specifications of the SAF viewpoints are available as [PDF format](./pdfs), too.

 ## Operational Domain